OpenCollar/opencollar/res/sounds/README.md

   2. Samples have to be exported as monophonic 44,100 Hz 16 bit PCM.

 License:
-* All sounds and binaries contributed to this repository are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-sa/4.0/)
+* Sound binaries contributed to this repository are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-sa/4.0/)